Asiana Treks and Tours

 • Free excess luggage storage during the Trek

-• Oximeters are used to measure blood oxygen saturation at high altitudes, enabling the early detection of altitude sickness.
+• Oximeters measure blood oxygen saturation, enabling early detection of altitude sickness at high altitudes.

 • Medical kits along the Trek and hot airbags are available in winter